marynsanders/marynsanders.github.io/docs/_pages/research.md

 ---
 layout: single
-title: research
+title: Research
 permalink: /research/
 ---
-My name is maryn and I am a geomorphologist.

-### Landscape response to disturbance
+### Understanding Western Oregon erosional response to wildfire disturbance

-I am using debris flow fans in the Columbia River Gorge to quantify post-wildfire erosion
+I am using debris flow fans in the Columbia River Gorge to quantify post-wildfire erosion in contrast with typical storm-related...

 ### Snowmelt and springflow influence on debris flow generation